F-Secure is a renowned name in the online security world that provides all-around cybersecurity to its users through its dynamic online suite.

 Once you’ve done that, you can visit any website (whose credentials you’ve saved in the vault) and it automatically shows you the option to login with a single click.

 Similarly, if the vault contains your payment details, you can use the auto-fill to plug-in your details at the payment checkout and complete your transactions in seconds.
-That too, without revealing your credentials to anyone.
+That too, without revealing your unique passwords and login credentials to anyone.

 #3.
 The password status function of F-Secure Key is dope.
 In a single click, you get a complete breakdown of the current state of your existing passwords.

-You can see whether your passwords are still strong to prevent online attacks or your need to replace them with a stronger one.
+You can see whether your passwords are still strong to prevent online attacks from hackers or your need to replace them with a stronger password.

 And if need be, you don’t need to look anywhere else, the built-in password generator is there to help you in this entire process.

-Like all the other password managers, the password generator in F-Secure is also customizable and can create passwords as long as 32 characters.
+Like all the other password managers, the password generator in F-Secure is also customizable and can create a secure password as long as 32 characters.

-Though it’s in your hand to determine how long or complex your passwords would be.
+Though it’s in your hand to determine how long or complex your strong passwords would be.

 #4.
-F-Secure has a very generous license policy and allows you to run the software on an unlimited number of devices.
+F-Secure has a very generous license policy and allows you to run the software on an unlimited number of desktop and mobile devices.

-And the best part is, it’s compatible with all the popular platforms.
+And the best part is, it’s compatible with all the popular platforms, including offering access via a web browser, and mobile apps.

-You can install it on your Android or iOS smartphone or run the software on Windows PC and macOS computer.
+You can install it on your Android devices or iOS devices or run the software on Windows PC and macOS computers.

-Moreover, the cloud sync (paid features) makes your data available on all the devices you own.
-So, no need to store passwords manually in each device.
+Moreover, the cloud sync (paid features) makes your secure data available on all the devices you own.
+So, no need to store your unique passwords manually in each device.

 F-Secure Key Cons